Content that works

 One metric I often looked at in this role was user satisfaction, which we gauged with a simple poll at the bottom of articles.
 Seriously, it was simple; it looked like this: 🙂😐🙁

 In this poll, 93% of users gave my content a positive review.
 The remaining balance was largely neutral.
-The poopy sad face captured just 1% of clicks.
+The poopy sad face captured just 1% of clicks. 💩

 Prior to working at Peppy, I was an executive editor at an agency that ran content marketing campaigns for healthcare clients.
 My accounts included a Medicare brokerage firm, an Rx discount program, and an initiative to teach people how to save money on medical costs (which was sponsored by a major healthcare company).

-What really works in copy?
+What really works in content?